-Bipolar disorder is manageable.
+Bipolar disorder cannot be cured, but it is manageable.
 With proper care and the right medication, people with this disorder can lead full, productive lives.

 Counseling, cognitive behavioral therapy (CBT), and some lifestyle changes can help to improve the outlook for people with bipolar disorder.